FranBarInstance/bootstrap-5-modal-close-on-back/README.md

 # Bootstrap 5 Modal Close on Back Button

-A lightweight JavaScript utility that enhances Bootstrap 5 modals to close modals when browser back button is pressed
+A lightweight JavaScript utility that enhances Bootstrap 5 modals to close modals when browser back button is pressed.

 It can be used in combination with: [modal dynamic](https://github.com/FranBar1966/bootstrap-5-modal-dynamic)